Making Habits Stick

 Adding Triggers

 What’s far easier, though, is to add triggers, which give us context to do better things.
-We can augment these triggers through better workflow, better friends, and placing things we want to use in readily accessible places.
+We can augment these triggers through better workflow, better friends, and placing things we wish to use in readily accessible places.

 Another easy way to add triggers is to pay close attention to our environment.
 Creating a trigger in a specific location or with a specific set of circumstances is relatively easy to do.
 If you want to go further, visit a new environment entirely to avoid any interference from memories.